-Because medical history is one of the most important factors in assessing your overall risk, life insurance providers take extensive means to ensure your information is accurate, including looking at reports from the MIB.
+Because medical history is one of the most important factors in assessing your overall risk, life insurance providers take extensive measures to ensure your information is accurate, including looking at reports from the MIB.

 Here’s everything you need to know about the Medical Information Bureau as it pertains to buying life insurance.

 The Medical Information Bureau is an organization, specifically a membership corporation, who collects information about health and life insurance applicants.